AFTER THE ART WAR

 -- W. L. George

-Cézanne summed up some of his sentiments best when he declared his goal, “to do Poussin again, from nature,” basically meaning that he desired to balance the best of the new schools with those of the old.
+Cézanne summed up some of his sentiments best when he declared his goal, “…to do Poussin again, from nature,” meaning he desired to balance the best of the new schools with those of the old.
 [9] Nevertheless, reasonable slants like this would not hold a candle to the budding forest fire that was soon to be called abstract art and its fashionably rhetorical position that all representational imagery should be blackballed from painting.
 [10]

-Still, while the Regionalists were keeping busy as some of the last 20th century artists to explore the possibilities of an appealing synthesis, opposing criticism, from both sides of the art debate, was unavoidably nipping at their heels.
+Still, while the Regionalists were keeping busy as some of the last 20th century artists to explore the possibilities of an appealing synthesis, opposing criticism from both sides of the art debate was unavoidably nipping at their heels.
 This fact would have profound consequences on the fate of these painters, finally coercing them to a point where they felt the need to take sides.

 Swept into high-art’s indignant closet of sentimentality and nostalgia by many of his colleagues and peers, Wood ultimately felt challenged enough by these negative criticisms that he found it difficult to carry on with his former unselfconscious strength.
-Just before he died (at age 50) he confided in Benton that he was considering a fresh start in a completely new style; a chameleon like proposition that wasn’t entirely unfamiliar to this particular artist… but telling nonetheless.
-[17] Benton would live out the rest of his days teaching and painting his way.
-Yet, there seemed to be a perpetual aura of bitterness about him as he wasted much of his precious energy and time in fruitless back-and-forths with many from the ascending nuevo-art crowd.
-[18]
+Just before he died at age 50, he confided in Benton that he was considering a fresh start in a completely new style, a chameleon-like proposition that wasn’t entirely unfamiliar to this particular artist, but telling nonetheless.
+[17]

-Adding insult to injury, Benton’s own pupil, Pollock, would rebelliously go on to achieve great heights within the Modernist’s opposition, not by casting aside the clumsy idioms of the Regionalists and rediscovering their initial harmonious tactics of blending the distinctly discernable with strategic patterns, but instead by shackling himself to the chic ultimatums of the then winning absolutely nonrepresentational 2-D camp.
-[19]
+Adding insult to injury, Benton’s own pupil, Pollock, would rebelliously go on to achieve great heights within the Modernist’s opposition, not by casting aside the clumsy idioms of the Regionalists and rediscovering their initial harmonious tactics of blending the distinctly discernable with strategic patterns, but by wholeheartedly shackling himself to the chic ultimatums of the then winning, absolutely nonrepresentational 2-D camp.
+[19] Still, he could never completely distance himself from the aesthetic pull of Benton’s compositional teachings.
+[20] It was only by utilizing them, not discarding them, that Pollock would eventually become the poster-boy for both Abstract-Expressionism as well as America’s campaign to outshine Europe as the new showground for all things arty.

 * * *